7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/findings.md

   function _authorizeUpgrade(address newImplementation) internal override {}
 ```

 **Impact:** Because anyone can call `MondrianWallet2::upgradeToAndCall`, anyone can upgrade the contract to anything they want.
-First, this goes against the state intention of the contract as described in `README.md`:
+First, this goes against the stated intention of the contract.
+From `README.md`:
 >
 > only the owner of the wallet can introduce functionality later
 >
 Second, it allows for a malicious user to disable the contract.
-Third, the the upgradeability can also be disabled (by having `_authorizeUpgrade` always revert), making it impossible to revert any maliciously introduced changes.
+Third, the the upgradeability can also be disabled (by having `_authorizeUpgrade` always revert), making it impossible to revert changes.

 **Proof of Concept:**
 1. A malicious user deploys an alternative `MondrianWallet2` implementation.